AleRampa/REGA/README.md

     % Type       Component number      mdot [kg/s]      pressure [bar]   temperature [K]     density [kg/m^3]     composition Tank               1                93.677              3                21                  70.220              H2

+REGA classifies them as input block because no line terminates on them (the same but reversed for output blocks)

 While for regular blocks a parameter definition example is this:

     % Type       Component number       p ratio            eta Pump               1               29.1633            0.7

-It must be noted that the line with the % is only for informations purpuses since the software will skip it and read the following as type - component number - params (vector)

-To use REGA you must:

-- build your graph using for example yEd Graph Editor.
-Be aware that every line needs a unique ID number and every block needs a name and a component number.
-Save the file in .tgf format.

-- define the specification for every block (except output blocks) in the input file.
-Every input block (tanks for example) needs to specify the state exiting the block, while other components only need extra parameters (like pressure ratio, efficiency, etc.) a line could be like the one below:

-% Type       Component number      mdot [kg/s]      pressure [bar]   temperature [K]     density [kg/m^3]     composition

-  Tank              1                93.677              3                21                  70.220              H2

-  Or for example:

-% Type       Component number       p ratio            eta

-  Pump              1               29.1633            0.7

-  For input block one must specify the whole state with mdot, pressure, temperature, density and composition as a struct with the name of the pure substances and the relative molar fractions
-  The program will read through the file and will pass a vector containing the input states and the parameters specified in the input file in the order they were given to the relative function associated to the block

-- Specify the names of the blocks, the nickname and the associated function as suggested from the command ">> help REGA"

-- Define the functions related to every block type by creating a matlab function that takes as inputs:
-  * (state1,params) if the inputs are 1
-  * ([state1,state2,...,stateN],params) if the inputs are > 1 (first
-    argument is a struct array)
-  * (state1,nExit,params) if it's a splitter block that takes 1 input

-  the function must output [state_exit,results], where state_exit should be the exit state (or the exit state related to the nExit-th exit if it is a splitter block.
-However at the moment only splitters with 2 output are implemented) and results is a struct with whatever variable you want, for example pump block can output the power in this way:

-results.power = <calculated_power>;

-The program will take care of printing the results correctly

-Be aware that states in all the functions are structs with these fields:
-- mdot (double) [kg/s]
-- p (double) [bar]
-- T (double) [K]
-- rho (double) [kg/m^3]
-- composition (struct containing the following fields:
-  - species (string array of the chemical species present in the mixture)
-  - n (molar fractions)

-This program works well with NFP and HGS from ManelSoria/INIST and ManelSoria/HGS

-Note: loops are not implemented yet.
-A way to avoid the problem is to break the loop at some point with an "Out" block and a "KnownState" block, where the loop ends and start respectively.
-"KnownState" block is equivalent to a "Tank" block

-Note2: splitter blocks choose as first output state the one with the smallest ID number associated to the state

-If you find bugs or errors please submit them

-Thank you for your time reading this <3
+It must be noted that the line with the % is only for informations purpuses since the software will skip it and read the following as type - component number - params (vector) (in future version the params input could be changed to a struct with the corresponding fields specified in the input file)

+## Linking all toghether

+To link blocks and functions toghether, as well as specify the input file, the following bit of code is needed:

+    clc
+    clear
+    close all

+    addpath("../")
+    addpath("../functions")
+    addpath("../HGS-main")
+    addpath("../NFP-main")

+    % To run the script you need:
+    % - .tgf file of the graph
+    % - .txt file of the input parameters
+    % - set of functions for every block

+    % associating name of the block to nickname and function compInfo = {...
+        "Tank","Tnk",0;
+        "Out","Out",0;
+        "KnownState","KnSt",0;
+        "H2_Pump","H2_Pmp",@Pump;
+        "O2_Pump","O2_Pmp",@Pump;
+        "Splitter","Spl",@Splitter;
+        "Valve","Vlv",@Valve;
+        "H2_HeatExchanger","H2_HeEx",@HeatExchanger_A;
+        "O2_HeatExchanger","O2_HeEx",@HeatExchanger_A;
+        "H2_Turbine","H2_Trb",@Turbine;
+        "O2_Turbine","O2_Trb",@Turbine;
+        "ConvergentNozzle","CoNzl",@ConvergentNozzle_A;
+        "DivergentNozzle","DiNzl",@DivergentNozzle_A;
+        "Mixer","Mix",@Mixer;
+        "H2_Preburner","H2_PreB",@CombustionChamber;
+        "O2_Preburner","O2_PreB",@CombustionChamber;
+        "CombustionChamber","CombC",@CombustionChamber};

+    % input file
+    iFileName = "SSME_InputData.txt";

+    % graph file
+    gFileName = "SSME.tgf";

+    [blocks,states,travelledBlocks] = REGA(gFileName,iFileName,compInfo);

+Where we define the component information in a data structures like above (first column is the EXACT name of the component in the graph, second a nickname and third the handle to the function associated with the block), specify the input and graph file and then call REGA with everything.
+Blocks and states are list of all computed blocks and states, while travelledBlocks is a ordered list of all the blocks REGA has passed through or requested states.
+In addition it prints a summary of all the states and blocks to give a rapid feedback on the computation

+Now press run and enjoy automatic rocket engine graph calculations :)

+This project relies on NFP and HGS from ManeSoria/INIST and ManelSoria/HGS

+Thank you for your time reading this